SZU-ADDG/Shifting-Learning/README.md

 <img src="images/plasticity.png" width="85%" height="85%" />
 </p>

+## Software & Hardware Requirements

+The implementation is based on Pytorch and the required environmental dependencies are relatively simple.
+Version control tool is not necessary.

+All the code is easy to run directly on CPU and common Nvidia GPUs.
+The experiments on simple datasets can be done on CPU in proper time but the ones on more complex data is recommended to use GPU.

+## Details

 Dataset.py --> Preprocess the datasets used to train and test our model, including Iris, Spike, MNIST, and Fashion-MNIST.
 The raw datasets are provided here; please refer to the datasets folder.
 The Spike dataset, which includes the files "gamma_5-inhomogbgnoise-trials-250-syn-500-feat-9-train" and "gamma_5-inhomogbgnoise-trials-250-syn-500-feat-9-validation", is used for validating the temporal credit assignment (TCA) problem.

 SL_Layer.py & SL_MultiInputLy.py --> Our model, spiking neural network (SNN) equipped with shifting learning.
 There are two variants: (1) SL_Layer.py for input neurons receive a single spike from each synapse in a trial, and (2) SL_MultiInputLy.py for input neurons can receive multiple spikes from each synapse used in the TCA task.